danbz/aesthetic-programming/source/9-AlgorithmicProcedures/Readme.md

 ## Required reading

-* Taina Bucher, "The Multiplicity of Algorithims," *If...Then: Algorithmic Power and Politics* (Oxford: Oxford University Press, 2018), 19–40.
+* Taina Bucher, "The Multiplicity of Algorithims," *If…Then: Algorithmic Power and Politics* (Oxford: Oxford University Press, 2018), 19–40.
 * Nathan Ensmenger, "The Multiple Meanings of a Flowchart," *Information & Culture: A Journal of History* 51, no.3 (2016): 321-351, Project MUSE, doi:10.1353/lac.2016.0013.
 * Marcus du Sautoy, "The Secret Rules of Modern Living: Algorithms," *BBC Four* (2015), <https://www.bbc.co.uk/programmes/p030s6b3/clips>.